 The output of the drive attenuator stage goes to the inverting input of A2.
 Since this is the second inversion stage, the output of A2 will be the non-inverted video signal.
 Note that the output of gm1 goes to the non-inverting input of A2.
 Also note that the output of A2 goes to the inverting input of gm1.
 This is the feedback for the clamp circuitry.
 The output stage of A2 is an exact duplicate of the video output through A3.
 If a $390\Omega$ load impedance is used at the video output, then the black level at the output stage will accurately track the output of A2.
-The other input to gm1 is the desired black level output of the LM1279.
-Since the LM1279 has a fixed black level output, the non-inverting inputs to gm1 in all three channels go to a fixed 1.35V internal reference.
+The other input to gm1 is the desired black level output of the LM1279A.
+Since the LM1279A has a fixed black level output, the non-inverting inputs to gm1 in all three channels go to a fixed 1.35V internal reference.
 This sets the black level output to a nominal 1.35V. gm1 acts like a sample and hold amplifier.
-Once the sandcastle sync exceeds 3.6V gm1 is activated, driving the input of A2 to a level where the video output will be 1.35V.
+Once the clamp pulse exceeds 3.6V gm1 is activated, driving the input of A2 to a level where the video output will be 1.35V.
 For proper DC restoration it is important that gm1 be activated only during the horizontal flyback time when the video is at the black level. gm1 also charges the clamp cap to the correct voltage to maintain a 1.35V black level at the video output.
 When gm1 is turned off the voltage stored on the clamp cap will maintain the correct black level during the active video, thus restoring the DC level for a 1.35V black level.

 The input of A3 receives the output from A2.
 The video channel of A3 is a duplication of the output stage to A2.
 As mentioned in the previous paragraph this is done so that the DC restoration can be done at the A2 stage.
-A3 also receives the OSD input and a sandcastle input for blanking.
-By doing DC restoration at the A2 stage, OSD or blanking can be activated at the output stage during the time DC restoration is being done at A2.
-There is an interface circuit between the sandcastle input and the A3 output stages.
-This interface circuit will activate the blanking if the sandcastle sync input is between 1.7V and 6.0V.
-The blanking mode will force the output down to a level of about 0.1V.
-This is a blacker-thanblack level and can be used for blanking at the cathodes of the CRT.
+A3 also receives the OSD input for blanking the channels with no OSD input.
+By doing DC restoration at the A2 stage, OSD can be activated at the output stage during the time DC restoration is being done at A2